awaisAli09/DevOps-learning/README.md

 # DevOps-learning
 A written plan to learn devops tools and technologies.

+- learn Shell and python scripting (Basics are Done)

+- Docker and K8S

+- Learning CI/CD - for now focus on Github Actions

-1- learn a cloud platform - for now it would be AWS
+- learn a cloud platform - for now it would be AWS

-2- Becoming proficient in infrastructure as code -- Terraform 3- Learning CI/CD - for now focus on Github Actions
+- Becoming proficient in infrastructure as code -- Terraform
-4- learn Shell and python scripting
-5- Docker and K8S

 **More specific Plan:**